The Me Too Collective

 The launch date of the Me Too Collective is dependent on securing sufficient funding.
-We are currently in the process of applying for funding from relevant government agencies including: Police, the Ministry of Justice, the Ministry of Business, Innovation and Employment and ACC.
-We are also exploring funding options from the philanthropic sector as well as individual business and organisations.
-If you are interested in learning more about how you can support us with funding, please email: email@example.com
+We are currently in the process of exploring litigation funding options and grants from generous individuals and organisations.
+If you are interested in learning more about how you can support us, please email: firstname.lastname@example.org

 A significant amount of law reform is needed to improve the legal processes for people who have experienced sexual harm.
-We have made a start by lobbying for the Employment Relations (Extended Time for Personal Grievance for Sexual Harassment) Amendment Bill that will increase the reporting time for employees to report sexual harm.
+We have made a start by successfully lobbying for the Employment Relations (Extended Time for Personal Grievance for Sexual Harassment) Amendment Bill that will increase the reporting time for employees to report sexual harm.
 This Bill received cross-party support following its first reading in Parliament and is now under consideration by the Workforce and Education Select Committee.
-You can read the submissions filed by the Me Too Collective for the Select Committee here.
+You can read the submissions filed by the Me Too Collective to the Education and Workforce Select Committee here.

 Where does it happen?

 Sexual harassment and assault occurs in a range of contexts: at work, at school, in public and at home.
-Perpetrators may be employers, colleagues, teachers, family members, current or ex-partners, acquaintances or strangers.
+Perpetrators may be employers, colleagues, teachers, family members or acquaintances.

 Is the Me Too Collective open to people of all genders?